SebastianLacayo44/Slack-Bot-Rebill-Data/README.md

-# Work
+# Industry

-Projects I have completed at work.
-No PII or sensetive data will be uploaded.
+Projects I have completed at work, shared with management permission and annoymized.
 Descriptions of the projects below!

 # Projects